 - How does all this get linked to the values of a society in terms of how it perceives nature and its relations with it?

-As a continuation on the explorations of the concepts of the post-graduate course “Contemporary Theories and their applications to Design I: Ecology, Sustainability, Participation” this course takes the form of a design-research lab with goals to conceive of methodologies and investigate strategies for the city, as a composite phenomenon composed of a material form and of its social structures.
+As a continuation on the explorations of the concepts of the post-graduate course “Contemporary Theories and their applications to Design I: Ecology, Sustainability, Participation” this course takes the form of a design-research lab with goals to conceive of methodologies and investigate strategies for the city, as a complex phenomenon composed of a material form and of its social structures.